- communicating effectively with members

 - Ability to interpret the vision and strategy for future growth of the organisation.

 - Willingness to make a positive contribution.

 Do you want to become a General Assembly member?

 If you wish to join the General Assembly, please complete the following forms:

 Please also include an abbreviated CV (including competencies and qualifications) in support of your application.

-All documents are to be received by 9am 4th of April, 2016:
+All documents are to be sent to: